CrunchyData/postgres-operator/docs/content/Configuration/pgo-yaml-configuration.md

 ## Miscellaneous (Pgo)
 | Setting |Definition  |
 |---|---|
-|PreferredFailoverNode        | optional, a label selector (e.g. hosttype=offsite) that if set, will be used to pick the failover target which is running on a host that matches this label if multiple targets are equal in replication status
 |COImagePrefix        | image tag prefix to use for the Operator containers
 |COImageTag        | image tag to use for the Operator containers
 |Audit        | boolean, if set to true will cause each apiserver call to be logged with an *audit* marking